State of Illinois v. Alice Wynekoop: Post-trial

 Wynekoop immediately petitioned the court for a new trial, which on March 24 was "swiftly" denied by Judge Harry B. Miller, and she was ordered to begin her 25-year sentence.
-She was transferred from the jail in Chicago to Oakdale Reformatory for Women in Dwight, IL, where for the first time since the day of her confession she met with Earle, who had arrived unrecognized by the press because of his "seedy appearance," mustache, and weight loss.
+She was transferred from jail in Chicago to Oakdale Reformatory for Women in Dwight, Illinois, where for the first time since the day of her confession she met with Earle, who had arrived unrecognized by the press because of his "seedy appearance," mustache, and weight loss.
 She was permitted no personal possessions except for a few books and a Bible.
-Wynekoop was expected to remain in isolation for a period of time where she would be evaluated by doctors to determine if she would be allowed to join "in the life of the institution and be a member of perhaps a class in sewing."
+Wynekoop was expected to remain in isolation until she could be evaluated by doctors to determine if she would be allowed to join "in the life of the institution and be a member of perhaps a class in sewing."
 She would receive no special privileges.
 Wynekoop requested of her children that her grandchildren not be allowed to see her while she was in prison.

-In August 1934, the medical committee of the Illinois state department of registration and education sent a notice to Wynekoop giving her a deadline of September 8 to file a justification for the continuation of her medical license.
-Meeting in September, the committee recommended a suspension of her license after a plea from Wynekoop's attorney to delay any action toward complete revocation until after a planned Supreme Court appeal was concluded.
-In the event Wynekoop's appeal failed, revocation would be automatic.
-The suspension was approved on October 11, 1934.
+In August 1934, the medical committee of the Illinois State Department of Registration and Education sent a notice to Wynekoop giving her a deadline of September 8 to file a justification for the continuation of her medical license.
+Wynekoop's attorney asked them to delay any revocation until after a planned Illinois Supreme Court appeal was concluded.
+Meeting in September, the committee recommended merely a suspension of her license; in the event Wynekoop's appeal failed, revocation would then be automatic.
+That suspension was approved on October 11, 1934.

-In January 1935 Wynekoop made her appeal to the Illinois Supreme Court, requesting a rehearing.
+In January 1935 Wynekoop appealed her case to the Illinois Supreme Court.
 The petition was denied on February 12.
-Two months later Wynekoop made an appeal to the United States Supreme Court for a review of her case, which she based on her allegation that the admission she had made should not have been allowed because it was made under duress.
+Two months later Wynekoop made an appeal to the United States Supreme Court for a review of her case, on the grounds that her admission was made under duress and thus should not have been admitted as evidence.
 The higher court affirmed the judgment of the trial court.